simoncasassus/Slab/Continuum/example_scripts/README.md

-example script to fit images:
+example script to fit images with emcee drive_imoptim_wb3.py

-drive_imoptim_wb3.py
+example script to fit images with dynesty drive_imoptim_wb3_dyn.py

-and with a filling factor image: drive_imoptim_wb3_fillfactor.py
+use SingeLOS in drive_imoptim_wb3_dyn.py to fit a single line of sight